cpmontoya/RepData_PeerAssessment1/PeerAssessment1.md

 The new means are different from the original computations but are consistent with the means of the old data adjusting the divisor for only the days with data
-The total steps per day will now increase
+The total steps per day is not impacted since NA values were ignored for those totals

 ```r
 nstepsperday <- tapply(actdata$steps, nactdata$date, sum, na.rm = TRUE)